gabriellegall/chess_com_bi_pg/README.md

     - **Solution:** Due to Postgres’ complexity and performance limits, Python was employed for preprocessing tasks such as extracting timestamps from text.
 [This used to be a BigQuery SQL DBT model in the original project](https://github.com/gabriellegall/chess_com_bi/blob/main/models/intermediate/games_times.sql).

 # ⚙️ CI/CD
-The GitHub workflow `dbt_dockerhub_update` runs everytime there is a merge on the main branch.
-It uploads the Docker images to DockerHub so that Watchtower can then update the running containers directly in the VPS.
+The GitHub workflow `dbt_dockerhub_update` runs everytime there is a push on the main branch and updates the Docker images on DockerHub.
+Then, Watchtower updates the running containers directly in the VPS.

-## CI/CD
-- **dbt_prod_docker_upload**: update of the Docker image in Docker Hub.
-This workflow is automatically executed once a push command is executed to the Master branch.

 # 🚀 Outlook